-By logging on or accessing a CloudConnect account, or by transferring data to CloudConnect, Subscribers agree to be bound to these terms of service, and acknowledge receipt and careful consideration of all disclosures contained herein.
+By logging on or accessing a CloudConnect account, or by transferring data to CloudConnect, Subscribers and End Users agree to be bound to these terms of service, and acknowledge receipt and careful consideration of all disclosures contained herein.

 Technical Content Notice

 Given that CloudConnect renders highly technical services, this agreement and its disclosures are highly technical in nature.
-If you do not understand this agreement or any terms or clauses contained in this agreement, you should consult an Attorney and an Information Technology Professional before signing this agreement.
+If you do not understand this agreement or any terms or clauses contained in this agreement, you should consult an Attorney and/or an Information Technology Professional before proceeding.

 The agreement shall commence on the execution date of this agreement.